surifirstpin/biplus_documentation/version.3/Viewing Content.md

 ## Navigating to Saved Content

-Click on the file you would like to view.
-As explained below.

 ### 1. TAGS

 Click on any specific tag which you would like to view. it will navigate to tag location and displays the child tag, reports and dashboard saved under that particular tag location.